 Painted bike lanes are cleared at the same time as the closest street.

 Several methods are used to keep roads in good winter driving condition.

 The City applies a mix of sand, salt and liquid calcium chloride to roads and walkways as required to maintain traction and/or melt snow and ice.
 The exact mix varies according to temperature and conditions.

 Snow plowing begins on main roads after approximately 3 cm of snow has accumulated and more snow is forecasted.

-As part of a pilot project, anti-icer (a calcium chloride solution with an added corrosion inhibitor) is applied to about half of Edmonton’s arterial and collector roads before snowfall.
-The product prevents the snow from sticking to the pavement, helping the roads to stay clear longer, and making snow removal easier.
+As part of a pilot project, anti-icer (a calcium chloride solution with an added corrosion inhibitor) is applied to about half of Edmonton’s arterial and collector roads before a snowfall.
+The product prevents the snow from sticking to the pavement, helping the roads to stay clear longer and making snow removal easier.